kibuchijw/alx-higher_level_programming/0x03-python-data_structures/README.md

 * Function that retrieves an element from a list like in C

+### Replace element

+* Function that replaces an element of a list at a specific position(like in C)

 ### Print a list of integers... in reverse!

 * Function that prints all integers of a list, in reverse order

+### Replace in a copy

+* Function that replaces an element in a list at a specific position without modifying the original list (like in C)